odundar/openvino_python_samples/README.md

 ## Object Detection Multi Framework Sample

-This sample application will be used to compare inference between multiple frameworks; opencv, openvino, tensorflow, mxnet, pytorch
+This sample application will be used to compare inference between multiple frameworks; opencv, openvino